 \section{Methodology}

-We have collected data for all CPU and GPU products (to our best knowledge) that have been released by Intel, AMD (including the former ATI GPUs), and NVIDIA since January 1st, 2000.
+We have collected data for all CPU and GPU products (to our best knowledge) that have been released by Intel, AMD (including the former ATI GPUs)\footnote{The data sources include www.techpowerup.com, wikichip.org, and vendor websites.}, and NVIDIA since January 1st, 2000.
 In total, the dataset consists of 4031 products (2102 CPUs and 1929 GPUs).
 For each product, we record its release date and properties, such as process size, die size, transistor count, base frequency and thermal design power~(TDP).

 A large number of GPU products (e.g., NVIDIA Tesla K80) have more than one GPU chip on a single PCB.
 For these products, we only consider the properties of one of its chips.
 As an exception, the emerging Multi-Chip-Module (MCM) packaging technology effectively incorporates multiple chips in one package.
-We consider the multiple chips in a MCM package (e.g., AMD ThreadRipper CPUs) as a single chip.
+We consider the multiple chips in a MCM package (e.g., AMD Threadripper CPUs) as a single chip.
 Because MCM packages are usually programmer transparent, a programmer can use multiple chips in an MCM package as if they are a single chip.
 The development of interposer technologies can also provide promising communication bandwidth between MCM chips.
 With recent technologies, MCM-CPUs and MCM-GPUs can be as efficient as single large chips~\cite{arunkumar2017mcm,tavana2019mcm}.